Athirassabu/STCtvProjectTestNG/README.md

 2. Validate the Subscription Packages – Type & Price and Currency for all Countries (SA / Kuwait and Baharin)

+## Test cases created:
+1.Validation for KSA region-This test case will validate type of subscription,price and currency for KSA region 2.Validation for Bahrain region-This test case will validate type of subscription,price and currency for Bahrain region 3.Validation for Kuwait region-This test case will validate type of subscription,price and currency for Kuwait region

 # selenium-TestNG-java-maven

 Automation Testing Using Java, Selenium with TestNg.